Fitting Powder Diffraction data

 Hint:

-You can use the same approach as in the previous part of the tutorial, but this time you need to use the model name corresponding to the LBCO structure, e.g. β€˜lbco’.
+You can use the same approach as in the previous part of the notebook, but this time you need to use the model name corresponding to the LBCO structure, e.g. β€˜lbco’.

 Solution: